Energetiks | Pointe Shoe Information

 Appointments made are for one dancer only, to avoid dissapointment please allow 48 hours notice when booking your appointment.

-If you wish to book sooner or make an appointment for more than one dancer, please contact your local Energetiks authorised store via telephone.
+If you wish to book sooner or make an appointment for more than one dancer, please contact your local Energetiks authorised store via telephone

 Our pointe shoe size charts are a guide only, they should be used as an aid and should not replace a personal fitting.